 Fun Facts About Marigolds

-Heirloom varieties of marigold blooms will produce exact replicas of their parents.
-Hybrid marigold plants will grow flowers that vary from the parent plants.
+- Heirloom varieties of marigold blooms produce exact replicas of their parents, while hybrid marigold plants will grow flowers that vary from the parent plants.

-Marigolds are edible flowers that look beautiful in salads and on cakes.
+- Marigolds are edible flowers that look beautiful in salads and cakes.

-Plant these beautiful blooms in your vegetable garden as an excellent companion plant to help with garden pests.
-They also attract beneficial insects.
+- Plant marigolds in your vegetable garden as an excellent companion plant to help with garden pests, and attract beneficial insects.
 Homesteaders like to plant marigolds around the perimeter of their vegetable gardens.

-Marigolds are annual flowers, but when you save the seeds and plant them in your garden beds, you don’t have to repurchase more plants.
+- Marigolds are annual flowers, but you don’t have to repurchase more plants when you save the seeds and plant them in your garden beds.

 Creating a Cozy Life Group